jjNford/chrome-ex-oauth2/README.md

 >**finish()**
 ><br><br>
->Finishes the authorization process (to use only within the OAuth flow and after succesfully invoking and execution `start()`.
+>Finishes the authorization process (Already setup on the library flow.
+If you want to alter this function or its behavior, make sure to use it exclusively within the OAuth flow and after succesfully invoking and executing. `start()`.

 <br>